Camino Portugués: Stage 4 & 5: Porto to Santiago

 The Hotel Isape is located on the outskirts of Arcade, with views over the river and hills beyond.
 This hotel offers a warm, welcoming and friendly atmosphere and has a café and a garden terrace.

-Begin the day by climbing the ancient stone paths of the Verea Vella da Canicouva.
-Explore the 13th century Church of Santa Maria with it’s wonderful views over the Bay of Vigo before arriving in Pontevedra.
+Begin the day by climbing the ancient stone road of the Verea Vella da Canicouva past small fields and into a forest area.
+Explore the 13th century Church of Santa Marta with its panoramic views over the Bay of Vigo before arriving in Pontevedra.
+This bustling city has a wonderful atmosphere and some great restaurants offering fine Galician cuisine.

 This hotel is located in the financial and commercial centre of the city of Pontevedra, just 100 metres from the old town.
 The hotel also has its own café and restaurant.
 Close by you will find the interesting places San Francisco Monastery and Provincial Museum of Pontevedra.